alex/what-happens-when/README.rst

 "google.com" many blocks of code run and the suggestions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.
+The browser's ability to provide quick and relevant suggestions is a result of real-time search algorithms and history tracking.
 The "enter" key bottoms out
 ---------------------------